Object recognition (cognitive science)

-Visual object recognition refers to the ability to identify the objects in view based on visual input.
+Visual object recognition refers to the cognitive ability to identify objects from visual perception.
 One important signature of visual object recognition is "object invariance", or the ability to identify objects across changes in the detailed context in which objects are viewed, including changes in illumination, object pose, and background context.

 Basic stages of object recognition

 Neuropsychological evidence affirms that there are four specific stages identified in the process of object recognition.
 These stages are: